bxparks/rpn83p/USER_GUIDE.md

 ## Built In Help

-Pressing the `HELP` menu button at the root menu:
+Pressing the `HELP` menu button at the root menu activates the Help pages:

 ![ROOT MenuRow 1](docs/rpn83p-screenshot-menu-root-1.png)

-activates the Help pages.
-The contents are updated frequently so that screenshots below may not reflect the current version, but they look like this:
+The contents of these pages are updated frequently so the screenshots below may not be identical to the current version:

 ![Help Page 1](docs/rpn83p-help-page-1.png)
 ![Help Page 2](docs/rpn83p-help-page-2.png)
 ![Help Page 9](docs/rpn83p-help-page-9.png)

-Hopefully they are useful for remembering the mapping of the buttons whose TI-OS keyboard labels do not match the functionality assigned by the RPN83P program.
+The Help pages are intended to capture some of the more obscure tidbits about the RPN83P app which may be hard to remember.
+Hopefully it reduces the number of times that this User Guide needs to be consulted.

-The message at the bottom of each screen is not completely honest.
-A number of navigational keys are recognized by the Help subsystem:
+The message at the bottom of each page is not completely honest.
+A number of navigational keys are recognized by the Help system:

 - `UP`, `LEFT`: previous page with wraparound
 - `DOWN`, `RIGHT`: next page with wraparound
-- `DEL`, `MATH`, `CLEAR`, `ON`: exit help
+- `DEL`, `MATH`, `CLEAR`, `ON`: exit Help
 - any other button: next page *without* wraparound, exiting on the last page

 ## Error Codes